 Little did I know is that this encourages you to carry on spending with your own money used until it runs out.
 This leaves you with only the bonus money which limits the games you can use it on.
 This further encourages you to add more funds.

 Naturally, I wasn’t happy about this but I still have money on my account so decided to keep playing.
 At the time I was looking after my disabled husband and a little bit of extra money would have come in handy.

 I wanted to try other sites but I decided to stay and as a result, became addicted.
 I continued and started winning on 3 games, winning £1500 each time.
-When I tried to claim the money back it takes days to return the funds, which further encourages you to keep gambling, eventually losing it all.
+I tried to claim the money back.
+It takes days to return the funds.
+This further encourages you to keep gambling, eventually losing it all.

 I was a VIP at the time, the bonuses were up to 50% every time I added funds.

 The money in my bank account began to dwindle and there seemed to be no end in sight.
 I made a huge decision and decided to stop.
 I emailed them to ask them to close my account.
 They eventually closed my account and I haven’t heard anything since.
 In 10 years since my visit to New Zealand, I have lost over £17,000 and at the peak, I was depositing £200 a week.

 I have seen many people with similar personalities become addicted to gambling.
 Right now, with COVID-19, it is a difficult time.
 People become bored.
 If you value the contents in your bank account, online gambling may be fun.
 Sadly, before you know it, it could become an addiction.
 One that can ruin lives!
 Consider reading learn a new skill on lockdown to see what other things you can do if you feel the urge.